markwest1972/smart-security-camera/aws-lambda-functions/java/ses-error-handler/readme.md

-# nodemailer-error-handler
+# ses-error-handler

-This directory contains an AWS Lamdba Definition for sending Error Emails for the smart-security-camera project.
+This directory contains an AWS Lambda Definition for sending Error Emails for the smart-security-camera project.

 ## Contents

-1. **index.js** - Node.js code triggered by exceptions in the processing of incoming images.
+1. **SesErrorHandler.java** - Java code triggered by exceptions in the processing of incoming images.
-2. **package.json** - npm dependancies.
+2. **pom.xml** - Maven build file.

 ## How to use

-### Creating a Zip File

-This function uses third party libraries.
-This means that we have to create a zip file containing the code and all dependancies.

-1. Get a local copy of this directory by using git clone.
-2. Use "npm install" to download dependancies.
-3. Create a Zip file of index.js, package.json and the node_modules directory.
-Note that these should be at the root of the Zip File.

 ### IAM Role